GautamSB/Nmap-Network-Scanning-Lab/README.md

 The primary objectives of this lab are to:

 - Discover live hosts on the network
-- Identify open TCP ports
+- Identify open TCP ports and UDP ports
 - Enumerate running services
 - Detect service versions
 - Identify the target operating system